v420v/ibu/README.md

 [![CI](https://github.com/v420v/ibu/actions/workflows/ci.yml/badge.svg)](https://github.com/v420v/ibu/actions/workflows/ci.yml)

-Ibu is a modern, experimental programming language designed with simplicity, clarity, and extensibility in mind.
-It eliminates unnecessary complexities often found in other languages while introducing unique features that make coding more expressive and efficient.
-Ibu offers a fresh take on programming.

 ## Key Features of Ibu
 - No strict type checker
 - No C-like pointer arithmetic
 - No function-like macros